 Body Trust® provider.
 She is the founder of Synergy Health and Wellness in Bend, Oregon.
 Her team helps

+people improve relationship with food and body.
 You can follow her on facebook and instagram @synergybend and www.Synergyhealthbend.com